Learning disability: Specific Learning Disorder (DSM-5-TR) and Developmental learning disorder (ICD-11: 6A03)

+Learning difficulties are manifested in impairments in writing skills such as spelling accuracy, grammar and punctuation accuracy, or organization and cohesion of ideas in writing.

-Individuals with a diagnosis of a disorder of written expression typically have a combination of difficulties in their abilities with written expression as evidenced by grammatical and punctuation errors within sentences, poor paragraph organization, multiple spelling errors, and excessively poor penmanship.
+Previously termed 'disorder of written expression'.Individuals with a diagnosis of a disorder of written expression typically have a combination of difficulties in their abilities with written expression as evidenced by grammatical and punctuation errors within sentences, poor paragraph organization, multiple spelling errors, and excessively poor penmanship.
 A disorder in spelling or handwriting without other difficulties of written expression do not generally qualify for this diagnosis.
 If poor handwriting is due to an impairment in the individuals' motor coordination, a diagnosis of developmental coordination disorder should be considered.

-By a number of organizations, the term "dysgraphia" has been used as an overarching term for all disorders of written expression.
+By a number of organizations, the term dysgraphia has been used as an overarching term for all disorders of written expression.